In a pinch, 19-year-old party girl Caresse Crosby invented the bra and changed women's wear forever.

 But then, tragedy struck at what could be considered the height of the couple’s publishing career.
 On December 10, 1929, 31-year-old Harry took his own life in a suicide pact with his mistress at the time, Josephine Noyes Rotch.

-Dealing with her grief the only way she knew how, Caresse, as she was then known, threw herself into her work, creating an additional publishing house called Crosby Continental Editions, which published paperback books by European writers, in addition to American novelists William Faulkner and Dorothy Parker.
+Dealing with her grief the only way she knew how, Caresse Crosby , as she was then known, threw herself into her work, creating an additional publishing house called Crosby Continental Editions that published paperback books by European writers in addition to American novelists William Faulkner and Dorothy Parker.
 She reportedly played a large part in the creation of Henry Miller’s Opus Pistorum before returning to the United States in the 1930s, where she founded Portfolio magazine.

 After learning about the life of Caresse Crosby, the woman who invented the bra, check out all the other inventions brought about by women (that you probably didn’t know about).
 Then, read up on the surprisingly weird history of breast implants.